“I Am” Not “I Was”

 Apparently, it took Paul a few days to realize that this girl was motivated by a demon.
 Notice, Paul did not pray for the girl.
 He rebuked the demon and commanded it to turn her loose.
 He had a love for the person, but a hate for the works of the Satan in her life.

-We are a time that we as believers, wake up and stop allowing Satan to tread all over us.
+We as believers, need to wake up and stop allowing Satan to tread all over us.
 It is time for us to tread all over him.
 It is time for us to rise up in our authority, take the name of Jesus, and begin to rebuke the works of Satan.
 We are not only to rebuke Satan, we are to rebuke the works of Satan.
 Speak to the mountain.
 Speak to the disease.
 Speak to the debt.
 Speak to the rebellion of those in the family.
 Jesus rebuked demons.
 Jesus rebuked fevers.
 Fevers, sickness, disease, and problems have ears.
 And when they hear the authority behind our rebuke, they must bow.